 If you look at a photograph, and you think, 'My isn't that a beautiful photograph,' and you go on to the next one, or 'Isn't that nice light?' so what?
 I mean what does it do to you, or what's the real value in the long run?
 What do you walk away from it with?
 I mean, I'd much rather show you a photograph that makes demands on you, that you might become involved in on your own terms, or be perplexed by. -Duane Michals

-My work is about the relationship between simulated realities and consensus realities.
+My work is primarily about the relationship between simulated realities and consensus realities.
 I like to describe my process as making simulations of simulations of simulations.
 I photograph in places like amusement parks, zoos, aquariums—places that are intentionally designed as self-contained constructed realities.
-I also build sets, which are somewhat smaller, more controllable realities.
+I also build sets, which are somewhat more controllable realities.

 My obsession with the philosophical aspects of photography began after working for 10 years in photojournalism.
 I started questioning whether my work, which was mass-produced and distributed to inform people about the world, contained any truth.
 I ultimately concluded that my opinions, beliefs, and bizarre sense of humor would always find their way into my pictures, no matter how hard I tried to remain impartial or neutral.
 When I discovered the history of fine-art photography, it set me free.
 That’s when I committed myself fully to fine art, where I could not only feel free to let my opinion shine through, but I could do so intentionally.
 My move to fine art allowed me to delve deeply into the philosophy and history of photography and make work that is personal without being autobiographical.